David Beeby, Chair of Cumbria Community Foundation and a former High Sheriff of Cumbria launched Better Tomorrows in 2021.

-This unique initiative will provide accredited training to more than a hundred people as well as offer grants of up to £25,000 to community organisations setting up or providing new youth work opportunities for local people.
+Over the next three years, this unique initiative will provide accredited levels 2 and 3 youth work training to more than a hundred people as well as offer grants of up to £75,000 over three years to community organisations setting up or providing new youth work opportunities for local people.

 David said: “Many young people have had their lives turned upside down by the pandemic and are facing unprecedented challenges caused by interrupted education, uncertainty about the future and anxiety exacerbated by increases in poverty and family ill health.